Canop/broot/website/docs/common-problems.md

 Most terminals intercept a few keyboard shortcut for their own features.
 You may need to remap your terminal's default keyboard shortcuts.

+I've made a small program which tells you what key combinations are available: [print_key](https://github.com/Canop/print_key).

 ## remap in Windows Terminal

 [Windows Terminal](https://docs.microsoft.com/en-us/windows/terminal/) binds `alt+enter` to the "toggle fullscreen" command by default.
 To reclaim `alt+enter` for Broot, [add an 'unbound' entry to the actions array in settings.json](https://docs.microsoft.com/en-us/windows/terminal/customize-settings/actions#unbind-keys):